 What does sustainability mean to you?
 At Madison Water Utility, it means improved leak detection, renewing our water infrastructure, and public outreach and education.
-It means preserving water quality through our wellhead protection program.
-And it means considering future generations in every decision we make.
+It also means preserving water quality through our Wellhead Protection Program and considering future generations in every decision we make.

 When a water main breaks, it doesn't just mean an expensive and sometimes time-consuming repair.
 It also means the loss of high-quality drinking water.
 That's why our major goal over the next several decades is the rebuilding and renewing of our massive water infrastructure.

 Our Water Wagon is a pretty fun way to get water.
 But it's a lot more than that.
 The Water Wagon is a hands-on mobile teaching tool that we bring to community events and schools across Madison.
 It gets the attention of kids and adults alike and has been a great way to open a dialogue about the value of water and the importance of conservation.

 Ensuring that future generations will have access to high quality water is our top priority.
 Through our Wellhead Protection Program, we work with the city to restrict future land uses that could lead to contamination of the water entering our wells.
 Protecting our groundwater requires the combined efforts of many entities, from regulatory agencies to individual customers and businesses.